gemfire/gemfire-developer-website/content/blog/new-json-document/index.md

 ## How to Store JSON Documents

+JSON supported by `JsonDocument` APIs must always represent a JSON object.
+It must begin and end with curly braces.
 First, let's get started with a simple example with a few lines of code.
 This code assumes you already have a reference to the GemFire `cache` and the `region`.

 ```java
 String jsonString = "{\"foo\":\"bar\"}";